notnotrunning logonotnotrunning

 clean running gear. not plastic. not toxic.

-Merino wool running shorts.
+Women's 100% merino wool running shorts.
 First release — coming soon

 Certified clean

-every fibre, traceable.
+every fibre, certified.

 01